FrancisRussell/ferrous-actions/README.md

 Git repositories downloaded by Cargo can all be cached between CI jobs.

-File modification timestamps are used to detect if no changes to the cached items have occured and avoid needlessly uploading them back to the cache.
+File modification timestamps are used to detect if no changes to the cached items have occurred and avoid needlessly uploading them back to the cache.

 Example invocation:
 ```